User Learning and Effective Communication directly in the Workspace

 The Walkthrough Solution

 Walkthroughs are made up of “bubbles” that usually contain instructions and navigation buttons.
-Bubbles appear on the screen at various locations, pointing out key spots in the SharePoint environment.
+Bubbles appear on the screen at various locations, pointing out key spots in the SaaS environment.
 Users have the option to continue through multi-part walkthroughs or end them at any point.

 User walkthroughs have been successful in addressing several business challenges including: